akberthegreat2/Mirror/docs/PRs/PR_CORE_PHASE_2_PROVIDER_SWAP.md

 ## Summary

-Add a second Fetch provider package, `mirror-fetch-playwright`, and a real integration test proving that the same pipeline runs with either provider.
+Add a second Fetch provider package, mirror-fetch-playwright, and a real integration test proving that the same pipeline runs with either provider.

 ## Why

 Mirror's modularity promise depends on backend swapping working without pipeline rewrites.

 ## What changed